Why are election results taking so long? State-by-state look at electoral votes

 Pennsylvania (20 electoral votes)

-Counting in Pennsylvania is expected to take until Friday, with about 1 million known mail-in ballots outstanding in the Keystone state as of Wednesday evening.
+Pennsylvania could potentially finish counting enough votes to determine a winner by late Thursday evening, Secretary of State Kathy Boockvar told CNN.
+Ms. Boockvar said at a later afternoon media briefing that about 350,000 mail-in ballots remained to be counted.
+That was roughly half the number outstanding a day earlier.
+Previously, Ms. Boockvar said the state might need until Friday to count all mail-in votes.

-Mr. Trump leads Mr. Biden, but the remaining ballots are expected to overwhelmingly favor the Democrat and enough to likely overtake Mr. Trump.
-In Philadelphia alone, just more than half of the more than 350,000 mail-in votes received have been counted as of Wednesday evening.
+Mr. Trump leads Mr. Biden, but the remaining ballots are expected to overwhelmingly favor the Democrat and be enough to likely overtake Mr. Trump.
+In Philadelphia, more than 100,000 of the 350,000 mail ballots received as of Tuesday remained to be counted as of Thursday afternoon.

+The race in Pennsylvania has tightened as results have come in.
+According to the AP, with 90% of votes counted, Mr. Trump is ahead of Mr. Biden by 0.39 percentage point, or about 64,000 votes.

 The Trump campaign Wednesday filed three legal challenges to Pennsylvania voting procedures, one of which asked the U.S. Supreme Court for permission to intervene in a pending appeal.